Edit Template

 San Marco without Tourists?

-GenAI did an increadible job to evacuate San Marco - and got rid of the crane.
+GenAI did an incredible job to evacuate San Marco - and got rid of the crane as well.

 Agentic AI